Visa & Immigration: Policy Impacts and Aims

 The survey sample was weighted by gender and academic field to represent the population as closely as possible.
 The measure of sampling error for questions answered by the full sample is plus or minus 5 percentage points.

 Scientists provided input on the ways current US visa and immigration policy impacts international research, security, and trust.
+Responses on this page are part of a larger survey on visa and immigration impacts on higher education with additional topics covering mobility and impacts on scientific workforce.

 Few scientists see positive effects of visa and immigration policy on science and higher education.